 Reimagining America’s Role and Ambitions in a New Middle East

 As News Director of NewYorker.com, David Rohde is at the helm of online news coverage at one of the country’s most respected magazines—a bastion of fact-checked journalism in an era of ‘fake news.’
 A two-time Pulitzer Prize-winning journalist and former war correspondent, Rohde wrestles every day with fairness, facts, online propaganda, and how to respond to the polarization bankrupting our politics.
-His latest book, In Deep: The FBI, the CIA, and the Truth about America's "Deep State", is slated for an April 2020 release—just in time for the election.
+His latest book, In Deep: The FBI, the CIA, and the Truth about America's "Deep State", gives us a behind-the-scenes look at the secret workings of our democracy.

 “I still believe that the heart of journalism must be original, fact-based reporting.
 And in the Trump era, journalists must operate at our fastest and most accurate and ethical rate ever.”— David Rohde